The AI, Big Data and Data Science Bubble and the Madness of Crowds

 Getting Real on the Claims in the Space

-AI, data science, and Big Data are developing important contributions to our lives.
+AI, data science, and Big Data are making important contributions to our lives.
 Still, they are all also much oversold in terms of the current state and the future state, and it is also much like the 2008 bubble a great deal of lying being performed because, as this book is written, slapping the AI label is the easiest way to raise money.

 And the fact that part of AI, Big Data, and data science are true is part of the problem.
 When something is ½ true or true in certain areas, it is far more challenging to determine if the rest is true.
 This is particularly true of something that requires a significant amount of domain expertise or is technical to determine truth from falsehood.
 And as a researcher who fact checks the software industry, I have compiled the evidence to say that most companies in the IT space do not care all that much about what is true.
-AI claims are a perfect place for unscrupulous entities to function because the present projections about AI make it challenging to outline what the limits of AI are assertive.
+AI claims are a perfect place for unscrupulous entities to function because the present projections about AI make it challenging to outline what the limits of AI are.

 The Inevitable Outcome

-Ironically, an article written about the exaggerated stated of AI, Big Data, and data science would be written by an author who is extensively leveraging AI/ML-based language manipulation tools.
+Ironically, an article written about the exaggerated statements of AI, Big Data, and data science would be written by an author who is extensively leveraging AI/ML-based language manipulation tools.
 But again, all of these things are narrow applications of AI.
 And they are all forms of weak AI.
-While I leverage these items, I never convince myself that the software I am using is intelligent or that it will be conscious, or like HAL will eventually lock me out of the spacecraft once it learns of my plans to unplug it.
+While I leverage these items, I never convince myself that the software I am using is intelligent or that it will be conscious, or like HAL, will eventually lock me out of the spacecraft once it learns of my plans to unplug it.

 Instead, all of these technologies are running through an automated procedure.
 Unlike a sentient entity, it does not have any opinion on what it is doing because it is not alive and is merely aping its human instructions.
 A many-layered neural network may develop those instructions, but this means that the procedure has more layers.